StreetLevel/old_Unity.jl/README.md

 * face colors (could be already done by duplicating the vertices for each connected face)
 * auto setup of tcp connection
-* simple gui for ip adress etc.
+* simple gui for ip address etc.
 * partial transmission of meshes (e.g. only update the vertices or colors)
 * colorbar
-* coodinate axes
+* coordinate axes
 * transparency
 * nicer shader for line mesh
 * nicer shader and primitive for point mesh